14 lunch ideas for kids

 The following lunch suggestions are all simple and require few ingredients.
 Many also encourage you to add fun and new presentations into old proven bites.
 They will provide your little ones with the nutrients they'll need to finish out their day.

-Did you know that you can grill watermelon?
-If you cut it in rectangles about the size of a deck card, the watermelon can be grilled on one side (leaving the other side remains raw).
-Then toss them with greens, cheese and mint for a refreshing and easy summer salad plate.
-See detailed steps for this recipe here.
+Did you know you can grill watermelon?
+If you cut it in rectangles about the size of a deck of cards, the watermelon can be grilled on one side (leaving the other side raw).
+Then, toss them with greens, cheese and mint for a refreshing and easy summer salad plate.

 If your child isn't afraid to try new things, put together a colorful caprese lunch, with slices of mozzarella cheese and tomatoes and a basil leaf.
 Serve it on wheat bread for added energy because, says Burke, "whole grains are filling for a longer time period than processed white bread."